valentin-demange/valentin-demange/README.md

 👋🏼 Hi, I’m @valentin-demange.
 Graduated in 2013 as signal processing engineer, I've been programming (Matlab & Python) for industrial companies during more than 5 years.
+After learning Javascript as self-taught, I had a first professional experience at [Teads](https://www.teads.com/) as a freelancer.
-After completing [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript?) curriculum, I am now seeking a position as full-stack or front-end web developer
+I am now seeking a position as front-end (React/Next.js) or full-stack web developer

 🚀 Technologies I've worked with:
 | Front-end | Back-end |